SESARLab/mfh-measurements-generator/README.md

 - Measurements, that register discrete, floating-point, values (for example temperature, humidity, wind speed, etc, etc).
 This type of measurement is stored in `double_value` column, while the time of the measurement is stored in the `measure_timestamp` column.

 - Phase sensors, that register a range of floating-point values in a given period.
 This type of measurement is stored in the `str_value` column, while the time start and end of the measurement are stored respectively in the `start_timestamp` and `end_timestamp` columns.

 - Tag sensors, that register string-based values.
 This type of measurement is stored in `double_value` column, while the time of the measurement is stored in the `measure_timestamp` column.

 To randomly generate data for `dl_measurements` we need to mock this relation between a sensor type and its measurement, and guarantee these logical constraints:

 - `double_value` is only populated for float-based measurements while `str_value` is `NULL`.
 `measure_timestamp` is calculated, while `start_timestamp` and `end_timestamp` are `NULL`

 - For phase-based measurement `str_value` is populated, while `double_value` is `NULL`.
 Both `start_timestamp` and `end_timestamp` times are calculated, while `measure_timestamp` is `NULL`

 - For tag based measurement `str_value` is populated, while `double_value` is `NULL`.
 `measure_timestamp` is calculated, while `start_timestamp` and `end_timestamp` are `NULL`

 ### Usage

-First, install "DL Measurements data generator" dependencies:
+First, install "MFH Measurements data generator" dependencies:

 ```sh
 $ npm i